amalthundiyil/vigil/docs/metrics.md

 - contributor_count : Determine how many active commit authors, review participants, issue authors, and issue comments participants there are in the past 90 days.
 - maintainer_count : Determine the average number of maintainers per repository.

-- org_count : Determine the number of distinct organizations that contributors belong to
+- org_count : Determine the number of distinct organizations that contributors belong to.
 - Time to First Response

 - License Coverage